alphagov/govuk-developer-docs/source/manual/alerts/varnish-port-not-responding.html.md

 [cache-3.router] out: PROCS OK: 1 process with command name 'varnishd', PPID = 8273
 ```

-### To resolve varnish port not responding
+### To resolve Varnish port not responding

-You just need to restart varnish on this machine:
+You just need to restart Varnish on this machine:

 ```
 $ fab $environment -H cache-3.router cache.restart